This slow cooker paleo chicken recipe uses almond butter, lime, ginger, and coconut aminos to make the perfect asian chicken wraps for the week.

 And slow cooking is how food wants to be cooked.
 Allowing the food to slowly be broken down, flavors to be mingling over time, and juices releasing in a natural flow yields a dish that always hits home.

 Did you know that slow cooking is the most nutritious way to cook?
-The foods are cooked at a lower temperature which preserves many of the nutrients.
+Sites like Compt-Aam know that nutritious doesn’t have to mean that you miss out on any of the flavor – and there are always ways to add a little extra, should you feel you need it.
+With slow cooking, the foods are cooked at a lower temperature which preserves many of the nutrients.
 This is also a more traditional method Continue reading →

 I shot my first Facebook Live cooking video alongside Chicago Biohacking Expert Anthony Diclementi.
 Anthony, a long time acquaintance and Hi-Vibe Ambassador, invited me into his kitchen for an informal live video about how to make my Nutty Butter Collagen Bars, all while we laughed and discussed why eating real food is so awesome.
 Watch the video to see Anthony’s reaction to my peanut butter substitution, and to see how you can make these low-carb, fudgy bars in 15 minutes Continue reading →